DiTuStudio/docsizidev/docs/fairpay/introduction.md

 # Introduction

-FairPay is a React Native UIKIT template application.
+Fairpay is a React Native UIKIT template application.

 ## Reference